 What’s your school’s athletics philosophy?

 At Singapore American School (SAS), we believe participation in school-based athletics is a privilege.
 Activities and athletics are an integral part of the total educational experience, contributing to a positive school and community culture.
-The activities and athletics program at Singapore American School provides students with the opportunity to explore their passions through diverse and wide ranging activities, prioritised by our Eagle Pathway.
+The activities and athletics programme at Singapore American School provides students with the opportunity to explore their passions through diverse and wide ranging activities, prioritised by our Eagle Pathway.
 Through participation in these activities and athletic pursuits, our coaches and instructors educate our students on character development and life skills.

 As students move into the areas of competitive sport, we expect that they exhibit the highest level of conduct both on and off the playing field.
 This is what we call ‘The Eagle Way’.
 Finally, we believe that participation in school-based athletics should be fun!